SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 I say, with hope in my heart and voice, "Does that mean… you like me?"

-"Earlier, before we started talking, I had a Pinkie Sense, and it told me that someone was going to hold my hand tonight.
+Pinkie speaks in a quiet but rushed voice, "Earlier, before we started talking, I had a Pinkie Sense, and it told me that someone was going to hold my hand tonight.
 I didn't know what to think of it, I thought something bad might happen!
 And, I noticed before all that, that you were acting differently around me, and I was sorta acting differently around you too.
 In a differently-er kinda way.
 I didn't know what it meant, but when I saw you couldn't sleep, I realized it was you who I was going to hold hands with.
 And it made me happy!
 Like super-duper happy!
 I knew that it could only mean one thing, especially when you asked about being lonely and having a connection to someone."

 I hesitantly ask, "What was that?"